Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Introduction

-Nowadays, single-cell analyses become a significant milestone in many fields, including immunology, oncology, stem cells, virology, etc \cite{2018_cristinelli_use,2019_suva_single,2019_tibbitt_single,2019_zhou_single}.
-The following are some key advantages of single-cell analysis in virology: \begin{enumerate}[(i)] \item The dynamics of infection in each infected cell can be studied at the micro level. \item The intracellular components of the virus that have significant influence on infection can be identified. \item One can determine the most sensitive parameter for an infection. \item A large cell population analysis may overlook individual cell responses to the viruses under viral infection period. \item Because of the inherent heterogeneity in healthy and diseased cells, drug discovery \& development, diagnostics, and prognostics encounter significant obstacles.
-These challenges can be mitigated by analyzing infected single cells.
+Nowadays, intracellular dynamics analysis become a significant milestone in many fields, particularly in virology.
+The followings are some key advantages of the intracellular dynamics analysis in virology: \begin{enumerate}[(i)] \item Bulk cell population analysis may overlook responses of individual cell, whereas intracellular dynamics analysis provides a detailed view of reaction of each cell at the micro level. \item The intracellular components of the virus having significant influence can be identified. \item One can determine the most sensitive parameter involved in the infection. \end{enumerate}